 American Kennel Club

-Had the early silver breeders been truthful about what they were doing there would probably have been some backlash, but not to the extent caused by the lies.
-What I - and most Labrador breeders - object to is calling these dogs 'silver Labradors' when they clearly have Weimaraner characteristics above and beyond the silver color.
-It's particularly noticeable in the head, ear shape and eye color.
-Many 'silver Lab' breeders are now trying to breed to better quality Labradors to improve the look of their dogs.
+If silver breeders were truthful there would have been some backlash, but not to the extent caused by the lies.
+What Labrador breeders object to is calling these dogs 'silver Labradors' when they have Weimaraner characteristics beyond the silver color.
+It's particularly noticeable in the head, ear shape, and eye color.
+Many silver Lab breeders are now trying to breed to better quality Labradors to improve the look of their dogs.
 I sincerely hope that doesn't happen.

-Too many lies have been told and too much false information has been spread by these 'silver Lab' breeders.
-It's time to ferret out every one of these cross bred dogs and stop calling them Labrador Retrievers.
+Too many lies have been told and too much false information has been spread by the silver Lab breeders.
+It's time to ferret out every one of these cross-bred dogs and stop calling them Labrador Retrievers.
 The LRC has offered to help them set up their own breed, but the silver breeders have refused.
 If they don't want to have their own breed, so be it.
-Strip the AKC registration of every one of these crossbred dogs and see the breeders' profits plummet.
+Strip the AKC registration of every one of these crossbred dogs and see their breeders' profits plummet.

 Website by: Exede Digital